Sarvesh2k/Social_Distancing_Detection/README.md

 - Set url = 0 for webcam.

 ## How does the Code work?
-Kindly refer to the `Documentation.pdf` file that has been provided in along with this repository.
+Kindly refer to the `Documentation.pdf` file that has been provided along with this repository.

 ## References
 ***Main:***